Code-Institute-Submissions/milestone-fitness/README.md

 ### Surface

-I chose to use cyan and magenta in my color scheme as I wanted the page to feel bright and energetic.
-The Orbitron typeface from google fonts was chosen for the Milestone logo for it's modern, geometric form as this helped to portray robustness and refinement.
-I paired it with the Raleway font for use in the body text, as this was equally modern and easily legilble.
+I chose to use Cyan and Magenta in my color scheme as I wanted the page to feel bright and energetic.
+The 'Orbitron' typeface from google fonts was chosen for the Milestone logo for it's modern and geometric form, as it helped to portray both robustness and refinement.
+I paired it with the Raleway font for use in the body text, as it was equally modern and appropriately legilble.

 ### User Stories
 - As a customer looking to join a gym, I want to know what this gym has to offer and whether it will provide value for money